vojtapolasek/vojtux/Readme.md

 - added RPM Fusion free and nonfree package repositories

-- added custom repository with Festival Czech voices and one specific for this distro so that we can push updates
+- added vojtux-apps repository specific for Vojtux distro so that it is easier to push updates

-- in case of Czech version:

-    - system locale is set to Czech, keyboard to Czech qwertz, Czech and Slovak language packs are downloaded

-    - the time zone is set to Europe/Prague

 - Orca screenreader starts at login screen and also after login for current and also newly created users